MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ---
 title: Using large sessions for Multiplayer
-description: Using large sessions (more than 100 members) with the Multiplayer platform. ms.date: 07/11/2017 ms.topic: article
+description: Using large sessions (more than 100 members) with Multiplayer features. ms.date: 07/11/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer, large session, recent players